Currency Creek Wine Region in South Australia

-The five wine regions in this zone are
+The five wine regions in the Fleurieu Zone are

 The historic river port town of Goolwa is the largest town in the Region, but just to the west is the popular seaside resort town of Victor Harbour.
 Also included in the region is Hindmarsh Island.

 The climate is described as Mediterranean and there is a strong maritime influence from the large bodies of water - Encounter Bay and Lake Alexandrina - surrounding the region.

 supplementary irrigation is necessary.
 Extremes of heat are rare here and thus the viticultrural environment is very benign.